dtcenter/METplotpy/docs/Users_Guide/taylor_diagram.rst

 * A **taylor_diagram_custom.png** output file will be created in the directory that was  specified in the *plot_filename* config setting in the **custom_taylor_diagram.yaml** config file.
-This customized plot has a different title text, title size, title font style, caption text, and different symbols than the default plot, as shown below:
+This customized plot has a different output filename, title text, title size, title font style, caption text, and different symbols than the default plot, as shown below:

 .. image:: custom_taylor_diagram.png